GretelDePaepe/TaxSpyder/README.md

 # TaxSpyder
-Spidering and scraping of publicly available tax records
+Spidering and scraping of publicly available tax records.